hodanli/WFtheme/README.md

 Simple custom themes for [WorkFlowy](https://workflowy.com/)

 Here is the [link](https://workflowy.com/s/Uq7TM6uyhQ) to test your themes.
+You can see most common usages of WF to test your theme here.

 ## Examples